Discrimination arising from a disability

 A claim for discrimination arising from a disability can be brought when an individual is treated less favourably because of something arising out of their disability.
 This would include the dismissal of an employee who required time off work in order to undergo medical treatment for their condition.

 An employer or organisation may have a defence to such a claim if it can justify their actions by demonstrating that their conduct was for reasons other than the individual’s disability or that such action was proportionate and was taken in order to achieve a legitimate aim.

-If your employer can demonstrate that you were dismissed for reasons other than this, then they may be able to demonstrate that the dismissal was a proportionate means of achieving a legitimate aim.
+If an employer or service provider can demonstrate that an individual received the alleged unfavourable treatment for reasons other than this, then they may be able to demonstrate that their action was proportionate means of achieving a legitimate aim.

 An individual is a victim of harassment if, as a result of their protected characteristic, they are subjected to unwanted conduct, (whether this be verbal or physical), which has the purpose or effect of violating their dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

 Such harassment can occur in the workplace or in general day to day life.